-The renewable heat incentive (RHI) aims to help Britain meet its renewable energy and carbon reduction targets.
-There are three elements to the scheme:
+The Renewable Heat Incentive (RHI) aims to help Britain meet its renewable energy and carbon reduction targets.
+There are two elements to the scheme:

 - Domestic RHI, which is a boiler replacement scheme.
 It aims to make the cost of renewable heat comparable to the more traditional alternatives for those off the mains gas network.
 It was launched in April 2014

 - Non-domestic RHI: this is an incentive scheme for all non-domestic installations.

 The Green Deal aims to make energy efficiency measures available to all by taking away the upfront cost.
 As long as the expected financial savings in lower energy bills are equal to or greater than the cost of the energy efficiency measures installed, you are eligible.

 Customers can register their interest in getting a loan via the website at www.gdfc.co.uk, by going to the “Consumer” section on the homepage, selecting which category they fall into (homeowner, landlord or tenant) and entering their contact details along with any comments relating to their Green Deal requirements.
 A member of the team will then get in touch to connect them with their local GDP.